This week we tackled a more difficult subject for our walk in the past walk – the Bristol slave trade.

 The legacy today

 Bristol is very uncomfortable with its past.
-There is a move to rename the Colston Hall which is one of the main concert Halls in the centre of the city and to remove the statue of Edward Colston from the centre.
+In June 2020 Protestors used ropes to pull down the bronze statue of Edward Colston a controversial slave trader as part of the “black lives matter” protest.
+Colston was a leading figure in the Royal Africa Company which transported thousands of slaves from Africa in terrible conditions but on his death he bequeathed his wealth to Bristol charities.
+His legacy can still be seen in the names of Bristol schools, roads and buildings.
 My own view is that we should acknowledge our past but not celebrate it.
 I welcome a move to give prominence to other figures in the story.
 I chose the image at the top of the post as it is Pero’s bridge named for the slave Pero Jones.
+The issue has again become more prominent with the recent riots in the U.S.A. and the growing support for the “black lives matter” campaign on both sides of the Atlantic.

 As the organiser of our walking group did not want to profit from the slave trade himself, our fees went to support Papyrus a charity which was set up to help prevent suicide by young people.
 It is a sobering fact that suicide is the single biggest killer of people under 35 in the U.K.